inclusive-design/adaptive-palette/apps/palette-generator/README.md

 the top left corner of the palette.
 The default values are row 1, column 1, and they refer to the position of the first cell in the first row of the palette.

+The "Type of cell" select allows you to specify or modify the kind of cells that make up the palette.
+Note that _all_ of the cells are set to this type; there is no way to have a mixture of cell types.
+A future version of the application will address this limitation.

 ### Search for matches

 The next section, "Search for matches" is a text area where each line of text